aklapatch/DevToolsAndPractice/README.md

 4. Examples are the best documentation.

 5. If you want to learn about development, watch programming conference talks on Youtube.
 Those people are probably some of the best in their field, and can show you more useful information in an hour than most college classes will in a week.
 These are some good places to start:
+    1. This [talk](https://www.youtube.com/watch?v=z43bmaMwagI) by Jules May.
+To summarize, if's with shared conditions are the cause of the vast majority of bugs.
-    1. Any talk that Kevlin Henny does.
+    2. Any talk that Kevlin Henny does.
 He talks mostly about coding style and design simplicity.
-    2. CppCon talks are really good, even if you don't use C++.
+    3. CppCon talks are really good, even if you don't use C++.
 C++ is popular, and is the backbone of a lot of modern technology, so a lot of very smart people talk at these CppCon.
 Start with the ones with Chandler Carruth in them.
 I have found those to be consistently good.
-    3. James Mickens is very funny, and has good security insights.
+    4. James Mickens is very funny, and has good security insights.
 It's a pity there are not more videos of him on YouTube.
-    4. Brian Cantrill (Worked on Solaris in the Sun days) is fun to listen to, and his enthusiasm is engaging.
+    5. Brian Cantrill (Worked on Solaris in the Sun days) is fun to listen to, and his enthusiasm is engaging.
 [This is probably one of his best talks](https://www.youtube.com/watch?v=9QMGAtxUlAc)

 6. Web development is hard and sucks.
 You need to know 4 proramming languages (html, javascript, css, and a backend language of your choice) to be able to do anything really good.
 You can tell the existing tools suck because people keep making new ones (coffeescript, typescript, elm, etc.)

-7. Inspired by this [video](https://www.youtube.com/watch?v=zqs87a_7zxw&t=4404s).
-Know your data, your setup and their unique properties.
+7. Know your data, your setup and their unique properties.
 There are often optimizations that only you can make in your unique situation.
+Inspired by this [talk](https://www.youtube.com/watch?v=zqs87a_7zxw&t=4404s) by M. Skarupke.

 8. Read first, ask questions later: often a thorough reading of documentation, or a internet search will clear things up.